LucasRelva/desafio-nodejs/README.md

 - `GET /tag/:id`: Get a tag by ID (requires authentication).
 - `PATCH /tag/:id`: Update a tag by ID (requires authentication).
 - `DELETE /tag/:id`: Delete a tag by ID (requires authentication).

-This README provides a comprehensive overview of the application, including setup instructions, authentication details, endpoint descriptions, and information about logging and API documentation.